VirusTotal/yara/docs/capi.rst

 while setting ``module_data_size`` to the size of the data.
 This way you can pass additional data to those modules requiring it, like the :ref:`Cuckoo-module` for example.

+The callback is also called once for each file that is scanned by each module that is imported.
+When this happens ``message_data`` points to a :c:type:`YR_OBJECT_STRUCTURE` structure.
+This structure contains all the information from the module, including any stored data and functions.

 Lastly, the callback function is also called with the ``CALLBACK_MSG_SCAN_FINISHED`` message when the scan is finished.
 In this case